jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (c) the extent to which the nature of a decision, or the circumstances in which a decision is taken, allow the local authority scope and opportunity to consider a range of options or the views and preferences of other persons.
 (3) The nature and circumstances of a decision referred to in subsection (2)﻿(c) include the extent to which the requirements for such decision-making are prescribed in or under any other enactment (for example, the Resource Management Act 1991).
 (4) Subsection (3) is for the avoidance of doubt.
+Water services
+(5) In subsection (1)﻿(a), the reference to section 77 must be read as a reference to section 30 of the Local Government (Water Services) Act 2025 if the identification and assessment of options relates to a change proposal under section 27 of that Act.

 ### 80 Identification of inconsistent decisions
 (1) If a decision of a local authority is significantly inconsistent with, or is anticipated to have consequences that will be significantly inconsistent with, any policy adopted by the local authority or any plan required by this Act or any other enactment, the local authority must, when making the decision, clearly identify—